surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Selected modulator per scene is preserved as scenes switch
   * Version string in About screen can be copied to system clipboard
   * You can drag a wav, wt, scl, kbm or fxp file onto any part of Surge and have it react properly.
+  * More rational cursor hiding behavior on windows; plus cursor hiding comes to macOS!
+  * Buttons 3/4/5 on mice which support it arms modulation from any part of the UI
+  * Widget hover state correctly survives UI rebuids

 * Plugins
   * VST2 and VST3 advertise param name changes to the host
   * If the audio loop isn't running, plugins show idle error when patches won't load
+  * Menus, Typeins, and other controls in the AU and VST3 send automation change messages
+  * Simultaneous automation of any number of parameters updates the UI (previously more than 8 simultanous automations would leave the UI state incorrect).

 * Infrastructure and Code Quality
   * build-linux now works with ARM